 Coherence is an essential ingredient for building reliable, high-scale clustered applications.
-The term clustering refers to the use of multiple servers to run an application, usually for reliability and scalability purposes.
+The term clustering refers to the use of more than one server to run an application, usually for reliability and scalability purposes.
 Coherence provides all of the necessary capabilities for applications to achieve the maximum possible availability, reliability, scalability and performance.
-Virtually any clustered application benefits from using Coherence.
+Virtually any clustered application will benefit from using Coherence.

 One of the primary uses of Coherence is to cluster an application's objects and data.
-In the simplest sense, all of the objects and data that an application delegates to Coherence are automatically available to and accessible by all servers in the application cluster.
-None of the objects or data is lost during server failure.
+In the simplest sense, this means that all of the objects and data that an application delegates to Coherence are automatically available to and accessible by all servers in the application cluster.
+None of the objects or data will be lost in the event of server failure.

 By clustering the application's objects and data, Coherence solves many of the difficult problems related to achieving availability, reliability, scalability, performance, serviceability and manageability of clustered applications.